 Now if just like "Wall Street", the "circuit breakers trip", and the LRU caches flush - well, that is one variation, and thus the "reindeer games" continue.

 Now I wasn't going to say anything about this - but - well, maybe I changed my mind after another bad patch Tuesday because of the "big company" with "the small name", on the one hand, and not just because some people still can't FACE the music on the other hand.
 But now, you know who in the aforementioned has 'nerfed the whole AMD Ryzen line, with some kind of "oops", exposing yet another critical flaw.

 Whatever happened to coding standards?
 Or testing?

-P.S. for a good time (or not so good time) Google the phrase for a paper published by the Linux Foundation entitled "Vulnerabilities in the Core" if you haven't heard about it already.
-I found out about it reading content linked from another article on the HACKADAY Blog.
+P.S.
+For a good time (or not-so-good time) Google the phrase for a paper published by the Linux Foundation entitled "Vulnerabilities in the Core" if you haven't heard about it already.
+I found out about it by reading content linked to another article on the HACKADAY Blog.

 Mind Boggling!
 Time travel anyone?
 Temporal Paradox?
 Or something else?
 Like I said, something else ...